Romedal Church: History

 In 1814, this church served as an election church (valgkirke).
 Together with more than 300 other parish churches across Norway, it was a polling station for elections to the 1814 Norwegian Constituent Assembly which wrote the Constitution of Norway.
 This was Norway's first national elections.
-Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet in Eidsvoll later that year.
+Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet at Eidsvoll Manor later that year.

 Throughout the 19th century, the church continued to fall into disrepair.
 After the bishop's visit in 1881, an engineering report was prepared which left little doubt that something drastic had to be done because the church structure was a significant problem.
-The Romedal municipal council began looking into costs for the renovation of the church, but it was eventually determined that it would be cheaper to build a new church.
+The municipal council for Romedal Municipality began looking into costs for the renovation of the church, but it was eventually determined that it would be cheaper to build a new church.
 On 18 December 1885, the council voted to tear down the old church and replace it with a new church on the same site.
 Soon after, Günther Schüssler was hired to design a new church.
 On 4 July 1886, the old church held its last worship service.
 Soon afterwards, the old church was torn down.
 Any of the salvageable materials were saved for reuse in the new building.
-The new church was a neo-gothic long church built out of stone and covered with white plaster.
+The new church was a neo-Gothic long church built out of stone and covered with white plaster.
 The new church has a main nave seating about 440 people.
 There is a choir flanked by two sacristies on the east end of the nave and a church porch and tower on the west end of the nave.
 The new building was consecrated by Bishop Arnoldus Hille on 23 November 1887.